superduper-io/superduper/CONTRIBUTING.md

 We follow something called a "fork and pull request" workflow for collaborating on our project.
 See [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) for a great overview on what some of these mysterious terms mean!

-Once you've 'forked' the code, please follow these steps:
+Once you've 'forked' and 'cloned' the code to your local machine, please follow these steps:
 ```
-cd /path/to/my/work/folder  # change location to where you do you work
+cd /path/to/superduperdb/root  # change location to the root directory of the superduperdb repository
 ```
 ```
 python3 -m venv .venv  # create your Python virtual environment